LOVE LETTER AND INVITATION

 Now is when I, with my family and friends still working through the aftermath, begin to think about how I can help all the way from Minnesota.

-We ask that you join us in serving the Gulf Coast of Texas in March or Summer of 2018 and beyond.
-Please help us to bring encouragement, hard work, and the love of Jesus Christ to those who have had their lives forever altered.
+We ask that you join us in serving the Gulf Coast of Texas.
+And if you have signed up to serve, thank you!
+The encouragement, hard work, and the love of Jesus Christ you’ll bring to those who have had their lives forever altered will be significant.
 May God bless the amazing people in the state of Texas along the Gulf, which is so far away but so close to my heart, in the months and years ahead.